-Security, Performance.
-Load Balancing and Failover for your web applications
+Security, Performance, Load Balancing and Failover for your web applications and services

 SPLF stands for Security, Performance, Load Balancing and Failover.

-The SPLF Server is the HTTP interface for DataFlex web and mobile applications.
-It intercepts users HTTP requests and directs them to one or more connected application servers.
-The application server(s) return appliication pages and data through the SPLF server.
+The SPLF Server is the exposed HTTP interface for DataFlex web and mobile applications.
+The SPLF Server typically runs on a dedicated hardware, virtual or cloud server instance.
+It intercepts users HTTP requests and re-directs them to one or more securely connected server instances each running DataFlex WebApp applications.
+The application server(s) return requested application pages and data through the SPLF server to users devices.
 The four valuable functions provided by an SPLF server are:

 - Security The network connection between the SPLF server and the application servers attached to it can be configured using non-internet, Network Address Translation (NAT) addresses and other firewall mechanisms.
 In such a configuration, the SPLF server is internet connected it has a public IP address.
-The application server(s) connected to the SPLF server will have internal, non-internet-exposed, NAT addresses that preclude direct access by internet users.
-With this configuration, applications and, just as importantly, application data, are never accessible from the internet thereby providing a highly secure environment.
+The application server(s) connected to the SPLF server will have internal, non-internet-exposed, NAT addresses that preclude direct access from the internet.
+With this configuration, applications and, just as importantly, application data, are never directly accessible from the internet thereby providing a highly secure environment.

-- Performance When IIS and DataFlex Web Framework applications are run on the same server instance, a significant portion of the computing capacity of the server is used by IIS the Microsoft HTTP server program.
-This can materially limit the computing capacity of the server available for applications (sometimes as little as 50% of the servers resources are available for application processing).
+- Performance When IIS and DataFlex Web Framework applications are run on the same server instance, a significant portion of the capacity of that server is used by IIS the Microsoft HTTP server program.
+This can materially limit the capacity of the server available for executing applications - sometimes as little as 50% of the servers resources are available for application processing.
 By moving the overhead of IIS to a separate SPLF server, the majority of an application servers resources can be devoted to processing user requests.
 More server capacity = more performance and more application processing power per application server instance.

-- Load Balancing An SPLF server can distribute or balance user requests among 2 to 255 clustered DataFlex WebApp Servers for high-capacity application processing.
+- Load Balancing An SPLF server can distribute or balance user requests among 2 to 255 clustered server instances running the DataFlex WebApp Servers software for scalable, high-capacity application processing.
 Each DataFlex WebApp Server will have the security and performance benefits described above so the effect of multiple application servers is cumulative.

-- As load grows, overall application processing capacity can scale easily and transparently by simply adding another application server instance to the cluster and including it in the SPLF Servers list of available servers.
+- As load grows, overall application processing capacity can scale easily and transparently by simply adding another application server instance to the cluster and including it in the SPLF Servers list of available server instances.

-- This flexible cluster design allows for the use of application servers of varying capacities, for example older and newer systems, and the assigning each server in the cluster with a load that it is capable of processing.
+- This flexible cluster design allows for the use of application servers of varying capacities, for example older and newer systems, and the assignment to each server in the cluster a load that it is capable of processing.

 A DataFlex SPLF server runs on its own dedicated server instance.
 To keep licensing simple, the entitlement to connect to an SPLF server is licensed as a low-cost add-on fee to the application server license price.
 SPLF Servers can be connected to DataFlex WebApp Servers using either Web Client or Web Application licensing.